Evaluation & Diagnosis

 Genetic factors are proving to be important contributors to male infertility.
 Inherited disorders can genetically impair fertility.
-PGD – preimplantation genetic diagnosis and PGD testing is available at Fertility Treatment Center.
+PGT – preimplantation genetic testing and PGT testing is available at Fertility Treatment Center.

 - Cystic fibrosis patients often have missing or obstructed vas deferens (the tubes that carry sperm) and hence a low sperm count.

 - Klinefelter syndrome patients carry two X and one Y chromosomes (the norm is one X and one Y), which leads to the destruction of the lining of the seminiferous tubules in the testicles during puberty, although most other male physical attributes are unimpaired.